-We expect that our general and administrative expenses will increase as we operate both as an independent entity and as a public company.
-We also expect increased administrative costs, including payroll and related expenses, as we continue to increase our headcount to support the expected growth in our business, expand our operations and organizational capabilities.
+We expect that our general and administrative costs, including payroll and related expenses, will increase in the future as we continue to increase our headcount to support the expected growth in our business, expand our operations and organizational capabilities.
 These increases will likely include increased costs for director and officer liability insurance, hiring additional personnel to support future market research and future product commercialization efforts and increased fees for outside consultants, attorneys and accountants.
-We also expect to incur increased costs to comply with corporate governance, internal controls, investor relations and disclosures and similar requirements applicable to public companies.
+We also have incurred and expect to continue to incur increased costs associated with being a public company, including costs of accounting, audit, legal, regulatory and tax-related services associated with maintaining compliance with Nasdaq and SEC requirements; director and officer insurance costs; and investor and public relations costs.